Kintara Therapeutics, Inc. (NASDAQ:KTRA) Short Interest Update

-Kintara Therapeutics, Inc. (NASDAQ:KTRA – Get Rating) was the target of a significant decrease in short interest in the month of February.
-As of February 15th, there was short interest totalling 633,000 shares, a decrease of 25.4% from the January 31st total of 849,000 shares.
-Based on an average trading volume of 615,800 shares, the days-to-cover ratio is presently 1.0 days.
+Kintara Therapeutics, Inc. (NASDAQ:KTRA – Get Rating) was the recipient of a significant drop in short interest during the month of February.
+As of February 28th, there was short interest totalling 259,400 shares, a drop of 59.0% from the February 13th total of 633,000 shares.
+Based on an average daily trading volume, of 573,700 shares, the days-to-cover ratio is currently 0.5 days.

+Separately, HC Wainwright dropped their price target on shares of Kintara Therapeutics from $6.00 to $3.00 and set a “buy” rating on the stock in a research report on Thursday, January 20th.

 Kintara Therapeutics, Inc is a clinical stage biopharmaceutical company, which engages in the development and commercialization of new cancer therapies.
 It focuses on VAL-083 and REM-001 pipelines.
 The company was founded by Jeffrey A. Bacha, Dennis M. Brown, and William J. Garner on June 24, 2009 and is headquartered in San Diego, CA.